dingo-gw/dingo/docs/source/index.rst

 **Dingo** is a Python program for analyzing gravitational wave data using neural posterior estimation.
 It contains code for

-* building training datasets,
+* building training datasets;
-* training normalizing flows to estimate the posterior density, and
+* training normalizing flows to estimate the posterior density;
-* performing inference on real or simulated data.
+* performing inference on real or simulated data; and
+* verifying and correcting model results using importance sampling (**Dingo-IS**).

 As training a network from scratch can be expensive, we intend to also distribute trained networks that can be used directly for inference.